MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/api/exposed-apis-full-sample-powershell.md

 Run the below:

 - $tenantId: ID of the tenant on behalf of which you want to run the query (that is, the query is run on the data of this tenant)
-- $appId: ID of your AAD app (the app must have 'Run advanced queries' permission to Defender for Endpoint)
+- $appId: ID of your Microsoft Entra app (the app must have 'Run advanced queries' permission to Defender for Endpoint)
-- $appSecret: Secret of your Azure AD app
+- $appSecret: Secret of your Microsoft Entra app

 - $suspiciousUrl: The URL